privateprep/coding-space-website/src/pages/experience-levels/girlcode-summer-program.md

 titleColor: "#264548"
 seo:
   title: GirlCode Summer Program
-  seo_description: >
+  description: >
     Our summer GirlCode program is back and better than ever!
 This immersive two-week program combines project-based coding, STEM exploration, epic team challenges, field trips, and more in a supportive and inclusive space that gives participants the tools and confidence they need to take on STEM by storm.
 categoryIds:
   - 111
 courseOfferingEndpoint: /feeds/coding_space/classes?class_category_ids[]=111